ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

       accessModes:
       - ReadWriteOnce
       storageClassName: local-path
-      volumeName: gitea-ssd-db
+      volumeName: forgejo-ssd-db
       resources:
         requests:
           storage: 4.5G
     ~~~

-    If you went back and compared this PVC resource with the one declared for MariaDB in the [part 3 of the Ghost deployment procedure](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-persistent-storage-claim), you would notice that they're essentially the same.
+    If you went back and compared this PVC resource with the one declared for MariaDB in the [part 3 of the Ghost deployment procedure](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%203%20-%20MariaDB%20database%20server.md#mariadb-persistent-storage-claim), you would notice that they are essentially the same.
 Just remember here that the specifications you declare in the YAML manifest must match the ones available in the PV you claim with this PVC.

 ## PostgreSQL StatefulSet